 Author Larry Olmstead leads the reader through product after product.
 You’re not buying real olive oil if you’re in a grocery store, you’re not really eating Kobe beef in that hot dog (99.9% in the states is fake don’t you know) and you might not even be eating real parmesan cheese (two words, wood pulp) – even in a Michelin starred restaurant in NYC.
 Seriously.

 The book is endlessly eye opening, and you’ll fly through it – “oh god, really, this is made of lies and sadness too?”.
 Thankfully Olmsted ends each section with savvy advice on how to avoid being duped and how to hedge your bets and shop smart.
-Buy Real Food/Fake Food on Amazon.
+Buy Real Food/Fake Food on Amazon (affiliate link, we earn a commission on sales).

 Sea Robins, Triggerfish & Overlooked Seafood – As stocks of staple fish collapse globally, now is the time to start thinking about the seafood you buy and cook.
 The premise of this cookbook riffs on this with glee: all too often, unfamiliar species are pulled up when commercial fishermen are looking for something else, and called bycatch.
 These are often dumped back into the ocean, dead or barely alive.
 What if we didn’t discard these perfectly edible fish.